Completing your application — Form IMM5707 (Family Information)

 Spouse or common-law partner

-If you are in a common-law relationship (i.e., you’re not married but you’ve been living together for at least a year and you can prove it), you can enter personal details for your partner in the “spouse or common-law partner” row.
+If you are in a common-law relationship (i.e. you’re not married but you’ve been living together for at least a year and you can prove it), you can enter personal details for your partner in the “spouse or common-law partner” row.
 There is no additional form to fill out and no proof of relationship is required.

 Parents

 If you have more than two parents (for example, if you were adopted), only list your adoptive parents.
 If you don’t know the identity of one or two parents, enter “Unknown.”
 If your parents are retired or unemployed, enter “Retired” or “Unemployed” for “Present occupation.”
 If one of your parents passed away, enter “Deceased,” then the date and city where they died in the “Present address” field.
-If you’re estranged from one of your parents and if you don’t know his current occupation or address, write “Unknown.”
+If you’re estranged from one of your parents and you don’t know their current occupation or address, write “Unknown.”

 Section B